no-identd/slice_finder/README.md

 Slice Finder is a versatile and highly configurable framework designed for the discovery of explainable, anomalous data subsets, which exhibit substantially divergent metric values in comparison to the entire dataset.

+> To illustrate, imagine that you have developed a model for identifying fraudulent transactions.
+The model's overall accuracy across the entire dataset is 0.95.
+However, when transactions occur more than 100 km away from the previous transaction and involve cash (2 filters), the model's accuracy drops significantly to 0.54.

 Slice Finder is a crucial investigative instrument, as it enables data scientists to identify regions where their models demonstrate over- or under-performance.

 ## Algorithmic achievements